 10 Major Ports In Brazil

-The world’s fifth-largest country by area, Brazil has a coastline of nearly 7,500 kilometres.
-Officially known as the Federative Republic of Brazil, the largest country in South America and Latin America has a vast population of over 211 million people.
+Brazil, the world’s fifth-largest country by area, has a coastline of nearly 7,500 kilometres.
+Officially known as the Federative Republic of Brazil, the largest country in South America and Latin America, it has a vast population of over 211 million.

-Aside from Ecuador and Chile, Brazil borders all countries in South America and covers almost half of the entire continent.
+Brazil borders all countries in South America and covers almost half of the continent, except Ecuador and Chile.

-While it covers a large area along South America’s eastern coast, most of Brazil’s borders fall in the interior of the continent.
-The port sector of the country has an average of 700 million tons of various goods annual turnover.
-Hence, the ports in Brazil contribute more than 90% of the country’s trade in terms of volume.
+While it covers a large area along South America’s eastern coast, most of Brazil’s borders fall in the continent’s interior.
+The country’s port sector has an average annual turnover of 700 million tons of various goods.
+Hence, the ports in Brazil contribute more than 90% of the country’s trade volume.

-Brazil has a total of 175 port installations, including around 32 public ports, while the rest of them are private ports.
-The largest and key public port in the country is Porto de Santos or Santos Port, which is situated in São Paulo state.
+Brazil has 175 port installations, including around 32 public ports and the rest private ports.
+The largest and key public port in the country is Porto de Santos or Santos Port, situated in São Paulo state.

 All ports in the country are under the regulatory bodies ANTAQ (National Agency For Waterway Transportation) and MTPAC (the Ministry of Transportation, Ports, and Civil Aviation).
-A port authority oversees each port, whereas activities undertaken in Brazil’s jurisdiction waters are under the control of the Brazilian Maritime Authority.
+A port authority oversees each port, whereas the Brazilian Maritime Authority controls activities undertaken in Brazil’s jurisdiction waters.

-The SEP-PR (Secretariat of Ports of Presidency) of the MTPAC administers the country’s port system.
-Their responsibilities include the formulation of policies and licensing programs, and projects supporting the development of seaports.
+The MTPAC’s SEP-PR (Secretariat of Ports of Presidency) administers the country’s port system.
+Its responsibilities include formulating policies, licensing programs, and projects supporting the development of seaports.

-The country has a spread of 50,000 kilometres of waterways with around 36 deep-water ports.
-In this article, we will talk about the 10 major ports in Brazil and their importance.
+Brazil has 50,000 kilometres of waterways and around 36 deep-water ports.
+In this article, we will discuss the 10 major ports in Brazil and their importance.

 Santos, São Paulo